Christianity in Benin: History

+Voodoo and Christianity

+Vodún can be traced to the early Benin kingdom of Dahomey.
+Today, the practice that focuses on a deep relationship with nature is intertwined with the lives of the country's citizens.
+Many practicing Christians and Muslims also practice their faith in tandem with traditional rituals and local religions like Vodún.

+However, small-scale occurrences of Christian religious persecution by followers of the Vodún faith have been reported.
+On January 10, 2023, in central Benin, a church was burned down by a group of Vodún followers after the Christians refused to honor local idols.

 Roman Catholicism

 The Catholic hierarchy in Benin consists of the Archdiocese of Cotonou (including the Dioceses of Abomey, Dassa-Zoumé, Lokossa, Porto Novo) and the Parakou (including the Dioceses of Djougou, Kandi, Natitingou, and N'Dali).

-In 2011 it was reported that in Benin there were 440 priests and 900 men and women in religious orders.
+In 2011, it was reported that in Benin, there were 440 priests and 900 men and women in religious orders.
 By 2020, there were 1349 priests and 1482 nuns.